ph4un00b/pandas/tasking/generation.md

 Simple explicit metric calculations are essential for understanding and analyzing datasets effectively

+- **Given the dataset "car_info_02.csv", determine the average acceleration of all vehicles whose country of origin is usa.**
 - Calculate the total sum of sales revenue for a specific time period.
 - Determine the average price of products in the dataset.
 - Compute the total number of transactions recorded in the dataset.